 Security Information and Event Management (SIEM) is the combination of Security Information Management (SIM) and Security Event Management (SEM) systems.
-SEM systems store and interpret logs for real-time security event analysis, enabling defensive actions to be taken more quickly.
+SEM systems store and interpret logs for real-time security event analysis which enables quick defensive action.
 SIM systems collect data for trend analysis and provide automated reporting.
 By combining these two technologies together, a SIEM provides rapid identification, analysis, and recovery from security events.

 How a SIEM works

-At a high level, a SIEM solution collects log information from a majority of devices on your network.
+At a high level, a SIEM solution collects log information from a majority of devices on your network like: